Jhazyyy/OnlineSalesAndInventoryForCheckpointShoes/SHORT_CLOSE_FEATURE_IMPLEMENTATION.md

    - All items with shortfall are marked as short closed
    - Related purchase order status changes to 'received'
    - PO items are adjusted to match actual received quantities
+   - **All pending deliveries are automatically completed**
+   - **Delivery tracking history is updated with short close information**
    - Activity is logged to supplier activity log
+   - Notification is created
 7. Transaction commits or rolls back on error
 8. User sees success message and updated status